Why Oil Change Customers Go to Whoever Is Convenient (And How to Fix That)

 Blinko Local

-A customer pulls out of your lot, fresh oil, new filter sticker on the windshield, satisfied.
-She is not thinking about her next oil change yet.
-She is thinking about getting back to work, picking up her kids, whatever is next.
+A customer pulls out of your lot.
+Fresh oil.
+New filter sticker on the windshield.
+She's not thinking about her next oil change yet — she's thinking about picking up her kids, getting back to work, whatever comes next.
 Your shop is already behind her.

-Ninety days from now, her dashboard light comes on — or she remembers the sticker says 4,500 miles and she is at 4,200.
-She will get the oil changed.
-She will go somewhere.
-The question is whether she goes back to you or stops at whatever shop she passes on the way home.
+Ninety days from now, her dashboard light comes on.
+Or she notices the sticker says 4,500 miles and she's sitting at 4,200.
+She'll get it changed.
+She'll go somewhere.
+The question is whether she drives back to you or stops at whatever shop she passes on the way home.

-In most cases, she stops at whatever is convenient.
-And that is not a loyalty problem.
-It is a commodity problem, and the two require different fixes.
+Most of the time?
+She stops at whatever's convenient.
+That's not a loyalty problem.
+It's a commodity problem, and the two require completely different fixes.

 The Commodity Perception Problem

-Oil changes are the most fungible service in automotive.
-The oil itself is a commodity.
+Oil changes are the most interchangeable service in automotive.
+The oil is a commodity.
 The filter is a commodity.
-The labor is 15 minutes and a drain plug.
-From the customer's perspective, one bay looks like the next — fluorescent lights, waiting room chairs, someone handing her a clipboard.
+The labor takes 15 minutes and a drain plug.
+From her seat in the waiting room, one bay looks like the next — fluorescent lights, plastic chairs, someone handing her a clipboard.

-What that perception leaves out is everything that is actually different: the technician who remembers she drives a lot of highway miles, the shop that checks her tire pressure without being asked, the counter person who knows her name.
-Those things exist at independent shops in a way they rarely do at chains.
-But they are invisible to a customer who has not experienced them yet — and after one visit, they live only in memory, which fades.
+What that perception misses is everything that's actually different.
+The technician who remembers she drives mostly highway miles.
+The shop that checks her tire pressure without being asked.
+The counter person who knows her name.
+Those things exist at independent shops in a way chains almost never pull off.
+But they're invisible to someone who hasn't experienced them yet — and after one visit, they live only in memory, which fades fast.

-The mileage interval does the reminder work for the category.
-Every 3,000 to 5,000 miles, something — the dashboard light, the sticker, a nagging feeling — prompts the customer to act.
-That prompt is not branded.
-It does not say your name.
-It says "oil change," and the customer fills in the blank with whoever is closest or cheapest at that moment.
+Here's the thing: the service interval does the reminder work for the whole category.
+Every 3,000 to 5,000 miles, something prompts the customer to act — the dashboard light, the sticker, a nagging feeling.
+That prompt isn't branded.
+It doesn't say your name.
+It says "oil change," and she fills in the blank with whoever's closest or cheapest that day.

-Chains solve this with advertising: billboards on the commute route, a loyalty app, a coupon in the weekly circular.
-Those channels cost money and favor scale.
-An independent shop with one or two locations cannot buy that kind of top-of-mind presence.
-It has to build it differently.
+Chains solve this with advertising.
+Billboards on the commute route, a loyalty app, a coupon in the weekly circular.
+Those channels cost real money and favor scale.
+An independent shop with one or two locations can't buy that kind of presence.
+It has to build attention differently.

 What Actually Creates Preference